jtbonhomme/ebiten-ecs/README.md

 ## Running the Example Program

-An example program demonstrating the usage of `ebiten-glow` is provided in the `example` directory.
+An example program demonstrating the usage of `ebiten-ecs` is provided in the `example` directory.
 To run the example:

 1. Navigate to the `example` directory:
    ```bash